 Without the parenthesis, it is unclear whether the asterisk is to be

-applied to fractPtr
+applied to fractPtr, or

-to fractPtr.getNumerator()
+to fractPtr.getNumerator().

 To avoid such ambiguity, C++ provides an alternate syntax when dealing with accessing member objects for objects being pointed to by variables.
 This is the arrow syntax (typed as a dash followed by the greater than symbol).
 For example,